MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -DefaultLinkToExistingAccess

 When set to TRUE, the DefaultSharingLinkType will be overriden and the default sharing link will a People with Existing Access link (which does not modify permissions).
-When set to FALSE (the default),  DefaultSharingLinkType parameter controls the the default sharing link type.
+When set to FALSE (the default), the DefaultSharingLinkType parameter controls the the default sharing link type.

 PARAMVALUE: $true | $false